Water pollution: Industrial wastewater

 Perfluorooctanesulfonic acid (PFOS) is a global pollutant that has been found in drinking water.
 It appears not to biodegrade.

 Industrial processes that use water also produce wastewater.
-This is called industrial wastewater.
-Using the US as an example, the main industrial consumers of water (using over 60% of the total consumption) are power plants, petroleum refineries, iron and steel mills, pulp and paper mills, and food processing industries.
-Some industries discharge chemical wastes, including solvents and heavy metals (which are toxic) and other harmful pollutants.
+This is known as industrial wastewater.
+In the US, for instance, power plants, petroleum refineries, iron and steel mills, pulp and paper mills, and food processing industries are the main industrial consumers of water, using over 60% of the total.
+Some industries discharge chemical wastes, including toxic solvents and heavy metals, as well as other harmful pollutants.

 Industrial wastewater could add the following pollutants to receiving water bodies if the wastewater is not treated and managed properly: